Timeline of prehistoric Scotland: Bronze and Iron Ages

 From the commencement of the Bronze Age to about 2000 BC, the archaeological record shows a decline in the number of large new stone buildings constructed.
 Pollen analyses suggest that at this time woodland increased at the expense of the area under cultivation.
 In Orkney, burials were now being made in small cists well away from the great megalithic sites and a new Beaker culture began to dominate.
 Bronze and Iron Age metalworking was slowly introduced to Scotland from Europe over a lengthy period.
 (By contrast, the Neolithic monumental culture spread south from northern Scotland into England.)
 As the Bronze Age developed, Scotland's population grew to perhaps 300,000 in the second millennium BC.
 There were evidently significant differences between the lifestyles of Bronze Age peoples inhabiting Scotland.
 For example, finds at the Traprain Law site (near modern Edinburgh) suggest that the priests there may have overseen ceremonies on a par with their contemporaries on mainland Europe.
-On the other hand, although the mummifications found at Cladh Hallan in the Western Isles invite comparisons with Egypt, the simple lifestyle of the inhabitants of this settlement contrasts with that of Tutankamun – even if the former's lives may have been preferable to those of the toiling slaves who built Amarna at this time.
+On the other hand, although the mummifications found at Cladh Hallan in the Western Isles invite comparisons with Egypt, the simple lifestyle of the inhabitants of this settlement contrasts with that of Tutankamun.

 During the 1st millennium BC as the Iron Age emerged from the preceding Bronze Age, it becomes legitimate to talk of a Celtic culture in Scotland, although the nature of the resident Pictish civilisation and their immediate predecessors remains enigmatic.
 The Stirling hoard was found by a metal detectorist in September 2009.
 It has been described as the most significant discovery of Iron Age metalwork in Scotland and is said to be of international significance.